 Geography: natural resources, defensibility, chokepoint access

-Plunder Blowout = 2 bonus points + 10% more strength
+Plunder Blowout: 2 extra points + 10% more strength

-Good Fortune: Do the gods smile down on thee?
-If you are the smaller, weaker territory in a clash, fortune sometimes swings in your favor and grants you victory.
-If you command one of these Good Fortune Upsets, you earn an additional point.
+If you are the smaller, weaker territory in a clash, the luck o' the ocean sometimes swings in your favor and grants you victory.
+If you command one of these Fortunate Upsets, you earn an additional point.

-Plunder Blowout: Have you utterly demolished your foes?
 If you captain a Plunder Blowout with skill (200+ margin of victory) or tremendous luck (90%+ luck for you AND 10% luck or less for your opponent), you earn an additional two points.
-Your winning territory is also 10% stronger now.
-The loser of a Plunder Blowout is now 10% weaker.
+Your winning territory is also 10% stronger for the duration of the season.
+The loser of a Plunder Blowout is 10% weaker.

-Did you participate in this pirating venture last year?
-Be aware that every territory has changed in their strengths and weaknesses.
-You may also notice that the worst two territories from each sea last year have been relegated to land-bound pursuits.
+Did you venture forth in last year's Pirate World Cup?
+Be aware that many territories have changed in their strengths and weaknesses.
+You may also notice that the worst territory from each region last year has been relegated to land-bound pursuits.